flutter-cavalry/bull_fs/README.md

 ### `BFPath`

-Due to the differences in file system APIs on different platforms.
-Paths are represented by `BFPath` instead of `String`. `BFPath` is a platform-independent representation of a file path.
+Due to platform differences.
+Platform paths are represented by `BFPath` instead of `String`.
 It can be the following types:

-- `BFLocalPath`: for local file system.
-Wrapping a path like `/path/to/file`.
+- `BFLocalPath`: for Dart IO. e.g `/path/to/file`.
 - `BFScopedPath`: a scoped path.
-  - When used with `BFSafEnv`, it's a URI like `content://com.android.externalstorage.documents/document/primary:Download/file.txt`.
+  - When used with `BFSafEnv`, it's a URI. e.g `content://com.android.externalstorage.documents/document/primary:Download/file.txt`.
-  - When used with `BFNsfcEnv`, it's a iOS / macOS file URL like `file:///path/to/file`.
+  - When used with `BFNsfcEnv`, it's an iOS / macOS file URL. e.g. `file:///path/to/file`.

-### File system APIs
+### Supported APIs

-APIs supported by `BFEnv`:

 - List directory content:
   - `list`: Lists sub-directories and files in a directory.